appserver-io/appserver/get-started/psrs.md

 * [application](https://github.com/appserver-io-psr/application)
 * [naming](https://github.com/appserver-io-psr/naming)

-> Up from the final version 1.0.0 `Iron Horse`, we guarantee, that `appserver.io` will follow [Semantic Versioning](http://semver.org) and take care, that backwards compatibility for the [application specific PSR's](#application-specific-psrs) within a major version will **NEVER** be broken.
+> Up with the final version 1.0.0 `Iron Horse`, we guarantee, that `appserver.io` will follow [Semantic Versioning](http://semver.org) and take care, that backwards compatibility for the [application specific PSRs](#application-specific-psrs) within a major version will **NEVER** be broken.

 ### Server specific `PSRs`

-Beside the above, `application specific PSRs`
+Beside `application specific PSRs` we're also working on `PSRs` that are related to containers, servers or modules provided by `appserver.io`.

 * [socket](https://github.com/appserver-io-psr/socket)
 * [context](https://github.com/appserver-io-psr/context)